-To reach the property from Boulder, head west on Linden Ave. to Timber Lane.
+To reach the property from Boulder head west on Lee Hill Road to Deer Trail, left on Brook Road to Spring Lane.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be north or south on Timber Lane to Linden east to the city of Boulder.
+Two main evacuation routes could be Lee Hill Road west to Lefthand Canyon or east on Lee Hill Road to the city of Boulder